dimapaloskin/inpack/README.md

   package.json
  ```

-Use next command in the project’s root directory.
+Use next command in the project’s root directory:

 ```bash
 ~/Project $ inpack init